Kadhal Azhivathillai: Plot

-Simbhu is elected college chairman after he beats Charmi, the daughter of Ravishankar, a minister.
+Vallavan is elected college chairman after he beats Charmy, the daughter of Ravishankar, a minister.
 Predictably, the two soon fall for each other, though they never directly reveal it.
 But when Ravishankar learns of the love affair, he is staunchly against it and is willing to go any distance to make sure that it never succeeds.
-At Simbhu's house, his father mentally harasses his wife, since he suspects her of having an affair with her ex-lover.
-Outside the home, Simbhu is helped by Vakkeel Dada, a lawyer who makes sure justice is served, whatever the means.
+At Vallavan's house, his father mentally harasses his wife, since he suspects her of having an affair with her ex-lover.
+Outside the home, Vallavan is helped by Vakkeel Dada, a lawyer who makes sure justice is served, whatever the means.